Port Aggregation/LACP, MTU, Jumbo Frames, and Interface Settings

 ConceptMeaning

-SettingWhy it must match
+Port-channel settingWhy it must match across members

-Access/trunk modeBundle must behave as one logical interface
+Access/trunk modeBundle is one logical interface

 Allowed VLAN listTrunk members must carry the same VLANs